carloskelly13/traffic-light-app/README.md

-## Traffic Light App Monorepo
+## Carlos Traffic Light Monorepo

-This project is a monorepo containing two TypeScript-based applications for controlling the signalling of a traffic light.
+This project is a monorepo containing a TypeScript-based ecosystem for controlling a physical traffic light.
 The traffic light has its lighting modules connected to a Raspberry Pi using a high-voltage relay add-on board.

 ### Traffic Light Web App
-`packages/app`
+`packages/web`

-A Remix-based application deployed on Vercel for controlling the traffic light.
-This is a full-stack application that will have both an endpoint and a UI for sending different signalling phases to the traffic light.
-Communication to the controller app on the Raspberry Pi is done through Pusher.
+A modern Next.js 15 application with authentication and real-time control capabilities.
+This full-stack application provides both an API and an interactive UI for controlling the traffic light remotely.

-The Remix app has a `POST` endpoint at `/signal` that sends the signal phases to the controller app.
-This allows for full customization of which lights are shown and for how long with pauses between phases.
-An example payload below will show the green light for 5 seconds, yellow for 3 seconds, and red for 5 seconds. `0` is a `HIGH` signal representing the relay being closed, thus turning on the light. `1` represents a `LOW` signal representing the relay being open, thus the light being off.
+**Key Features:**
+- 🔐 **Google OAuth Authentication** - Secure access with email whitelist
+- 🚦 **Interactive Traffic Light UI** - Click individual lights or use sequence controls
+- ⚡ **Optimistic Updates** - Instant UI feedback with automatic error recovery
+- 🔄 **Real-time Communication** - Uses Pusher for reliable message delivery
+- 🎨 **Modern Stack** - Next.js 15, TypeScript, Tailwind CSS, NextAuth.js v5

+**API Endpoint:**
+The Next.js app provides a `POST` endpoint at `/api/signal` that accepts phase arrays and forwards them to the controller.
+This allows for full customization of light sequences and timing.

+**Example API Usage:**
 ```json
 {
   "phases": [